viblo/pymunk/README.rst

     > pip install pymunk

 It has one (or two) dependencies.
-CFFI and if not on Windows or OSX you also need a working gcc compiler.
+CFFI and if not on Windows you also need a working gcc compiler.